 Gandii Baat 4: Garima Jain Refuses To Do Topless Scene

-Garima Jain, who is known for her role Raavi Singh in Shakti - Astitva Ke Ehsaas Ki, surprised her fans by doing bold role in Ekta Kapoor's erotic web series Gandii Baat 4.
-The actress plays an integral part on the show and will also be seen in five other upcoming shows.
+Garima Jain, who is known for her role Raavi Singh in Shakti - Astitva Ke Ehsaas Ki, surprised her fans by doing a bold role in Ekta Kapoor's erotic web series Gandii Baat 4.
+The actress plays an integral part in the show and will also be seen in five other upcoming shows.
 Recently, the actress opened up on doing intimate scenes on screen.

 Garima To Return With Five Shows Back-to-back Starting With Gandii Baat 4